gardener/gardener/docs/development/secrets_management.md

 ```

 As explained above, this returns the bundle secret for the CA `my-ca` which might potentially contain both the current and the old CA (in case of rotation/regeneration).

+## Reusing the SecretsManager in Other Components

+While the `SecretsManager` is primarily used by gardenlet, it can be reused by other components (e.g. extensions) as well for managing secrets that are specific to the component or extension.
+For example, provider extensions might use their own `SecretsManager` instance for managing the serving certificate of `cloud-controller-manager`.

+External components that want to reuse the `SecretsManager` should consider the following aspects:

+- On initialization of a `SecretsManager`, pass an `identity` specific to the component, for example the extension name (gardenlet uses `gardenlet` as the `SecretsManager`'s identity).
+  The given identity is added as a value for the `manager-identity` label on managed `Secret`s.
+  This label is used by the `Cleanup` function to select only those `Secret`s that are actually managed by the particular `SecretManager` instance.
+This is done to prevent removing still needed `Secret`s that are managed by other instances.
+- Generate dedicated CAs for signing certificates instead of depending on CAs managed by gardenlet.
+- Names of `Secret`s managed by external `SecretsManager` instances must not conflict with `Secret` names from other instances (e.g. gardenlet).
+- For CAs that should be rotated in lock-step with the Shoot CAs managed by gardenlet, components need to pass information about the last rotation initiation time and the current rotation phase to the `SecretsManager` upon initialization.
+  The relevant information can be retrieved from the `Cluster` resource under `.spec.shoot.status.credentials.rotation.certificateAuthorities`.
+- Independent of the specific identity, secrets marked with the `Persist` option are automatically saved in the `ShootState` resource by gardenlet and are also restored by gardenlet on Control Plane Migration to the new Seed.

 ## Implementation Details